kkashiva/JobCompare/GroupProject/Docs/TestPlan.md

 #### White-Box Testing:
 White-box testing involves testing the internal structures and working of the application.
 For this we will use the below:
-- Testing: Automated Tests with JUnit to verify that the individual units of code work as expected.
+- Unit Testing: Automated Tests with JUnit to verify that the individual units of code work as expected.
+- Integration Testing: Automated Tests with JUnit to verify that the different modules in the application work together.

 #### Black-Box Testing:
 This testing involves testing the funtionality of the appliiction without looking at internal code.